List of Important Days and Years: Updated List for 2024-25

 One of the highest civilian honours in the nation, the Padma Awards are given out in three categories:

-Padma Vibhushan: The “Padma Vibhushan” is a recognition given for outstanding and noteworthy service.
+Padma Vibhushan: The “Padma Vibhushan” is an award given for outstanding and noteworthy service.

-Padma Shri: “Padma Shri” for distinguished service, and Padma Bhushan for distinguished service of outstanding service in any field.
+Padma Shri: “Padma Shri” is the fourth-highest civilian award given for distinguished service in an outstanding field.

 Padma Vibhushan (2024)